 - Green finance, including green bonds, wholesale and retail green products

 - ESG investing, social and developmental finance

 - Sustainable-linked lending and development of alternative financial instruments

 The development of proposals for multilateral and fund granting agencies like Green Climate Fund

-Its aim is to help clients achieve risk-adjusted returns along with sustainability mandates, ensure the longevity and value-creation in their portfolios and create a hedge against potential transition risks
+auctusESG endeavours to help clients achieve risk-adjusted returns along with sustainability goals, to ensure the longevity and value-creation in investor portfolios, and hedge against potential physical and transition risks.